SAVE OUR NEXT GENERATION INC.

 In late November of 2017, I was inspired to organize an Anti-Bullying Rally after learning about a string of bully-related suicides among children throughout our Nation.
-This was not the first time that I had heard of these heartbreaking tragedies, but this time was different!
-I found myself drawn to the sufferings and could not understand my intrigue.
-I can recall vividly staring up at the sky from my office window asking God-what could I possibly do to help make a difference?
-My thought was that there was nothing I could really do, except to pray.
+This was not the first time that I had heard of these heartbreaking tragedies, but this time was quite different!
+I found myself drawn to their sufferings and could not understand the sudden intrigue.
+I can recall one day staring up at the sky from my office window asking God...what could I possibly do to make a difference?
+My immediate thought was-there's nothing I could do, except to pray.
 So, I prayed for the victims’ families while praying for God to use me in some way to help.
 A few days later, I was still waiting and asking...what can I do?
 But my prayers were not being answered fast enough, or so I thought!
 Therefore, I came up with an idea of my own to get things moving along which went nowhere.
 At this point, I was feeling pretty anxious as if I was running out of time.
-It was the strangest thing I had ever experienced.
-But at the same time, I felt strongly about not giving up.
-I asked again, Lord if there is something I can do, please show me a sign.
+But at the same time, I felt just as determined not to give up.
+It was the strangest feeling I ever experienced.
+I asked again, what can I do?
+Lord... if there is something I can do, please show me a sign!
 I heard a quiet voice inside saying be patient.
-While patience is not a strong suit, I settled myself down and waited.
+While patience is not a strong suit, I decided to settle down and wait to hear from God.
 After weeks of waiting with much anticipation, I awoke from my sleep one morning with a vision to have an Anti-Bullying Rally.
 What?
 This is crazy because I know nothing about organizing a rally!
 Feeling uncertain about the vision, I proceeded with planning the event with the help of my family and a supportive friend.